-If Twitter’s Terms of Service (2016b) used as a guideline, a Tweet author potentially grants “informed consent” for the capture and curation of publicly available data at the time of account activationthe state that Tweets are “public by default” and will be “viewed by other users, through third party organizations, and websites” (AAA, 2012c; Twitter, Inc., 2016b).
-Although the Twitter Terms of Service do not mention the capture and curation of Twitter data for archival purposes, Twitter’s gift of its entire Tweet collection from 2006 to April 2010 to the Library of Congress indirectly suggests the acceptability of the practice (Allen, 2013; Twitter, Inc., 2010).
+If Twitter’s Terms of Service (2016b) are used as a guideline, a Tweet author potentially grants “informed consent” for the capture and curation of publicly available data at the time of account activation.
+This is because the Terms state that Tweets are “public by default” and will be “viewed by other users, through third party organizations, and websites” (AAA, 2012c; Twitter, Inc., 2016b).
+Although the Twitter Terms of Service do not mention the capture and curation of Twitter data for archival purposes, Twitter’s gift of its entire Tweet collection from 2006 to April 2010 to the U.S. Library of Congress indirectly suggests the acceptability of the practice (Allen, 2013; Twitter, Inc., 2010).
 On the other hand, although the content is likely to be publicly available, concern surrounds the capture and use of Tweets outside the “private” social context of the controlled access network of user “followers” in which they were created (Small et al., 2012).
-The Political Tweets Librarian must then consider“quality of consent” and the intended audience of published Tweets.
-Moreover, the should keep in mind that for both Twitter, Inc. and Tweet authors what constitutes consent is continuously changing (AAA, 2012c).
+The Political Tweets Librarian must then consider the “quality of consent” and the intended audience of published Tweets.
+Moreover, the Librarian should keep in mind that for both Twitter, Inc. and Tweet authors what constitutes consent is continuously changing (AAA, 2012c).

 3. Consider the Implications of Keeping Your Archives “Dark” and Unavailable to Public Scrutiny

-mentioned, libraries can create “dark archives” and they can serve to manage concerns surrounding the “do no harm” principle.
-The concern with dark archives is that it is possible that no one outside of select librarians, researchers, technical specialists and other users will have the opportunity to view and scrutinize archival content,it difficult to determine the ethical dimensions of the archive’s creation, use, data organization methods, and stored content.
-An example of an archive that is not open to public scrutiny (because of security concerns) and presents ethical challenges is the Human Terrain System database of Human Terrain Team field data collected from local Iraqi and Afghan populations for use by the United States military.
+In addition to Tweet copyright issues, as mentioned, libraries can create “dark archives” and they can serve to manage concerns surrounding the “do no harm” principle.
+The concern with dark archives is that it is possible that no one outside of select librarians, researchers, technical specialists and other designated users will have the opportunity to view and scrutinize archival content, which could make it difficult to determine the ethical dimensions of the archive’s creation, use, data organization methods, and stored content.
+An example of an archive that is not open to public scrutiny (because of security concerns) and that presents ethical challenges is the Human Terrain System database of Human Terrain Team field data collected from local Iraqi and Afghan populations for use by the United States military.
 Although the data is purported to only assist the military in gaining “socio-cultural” knowledge of the area, there is no proof that the information is stored securely within the database and not used for the “lethal targeting” of suspected insurgent groups (CEAUSSIC, 2009, pp. 4-32).
 There are genuine reasons for establishing a dark archive in terms of the “do no harm” principle, but opening them to internal and external critique can potentially ensure that curation practices are ethically sound (AAA, 2012b).

 4. Record Storage and Preservation Should Be Considered From the Beginning Stages of the Curation Process